 Ensure Proper Drainage and Avoid Health Hazards

 Inspectors check that drainage systems and grease traps work as intended to remove waste from fixtures quickly.
-This prevents health issues associated with standing water if a blockage fails to drain properly.
-Backups could contaminate occupied areas if drainage became compromised.
+If a blockage fails to drain correctly, this prevents health issues associated with standing water.
+If drainage becomes compromised, backups could contaminate occupied areas.

 Confirm Compliance with Codes and Regulations

-Inspections verify your plumbing installation and fixtures still meet applicable local codes.
-This provides safety and proper function assurances required by regulations.
-Falling out of compliance could result in permits or certification loss, impacting operations.
+Inspections verify that your plumbing installation and fixtures still meet applicable local codes.
+This provides the safety and proper function assurances required by regulations.
+Failure to comply could result in permit or certification loss, impacting operations.

 Prevent Deterioration and Damage